canvasxyz/canvas/.github/pull_request_template.md

 ## How has this been tested?

 - [ ] CI tests pass
-- [ ] Tested with chat-next (including login, all signers, and exchanging messages)
-- [ ] Tested with chat-webpack (including login, all signers, and exchanging messages)
+- [ ] Tested with example-chat (including login, all signers, and exchanging messages)
-- [ ] Tested with notes (including login, create note, share note)
 - [ ] Other:

 <!--- Please describe in detail how you tested your changes. -->